AntonioFasano/filleR/README.md

 ======

-Filling a (fllat) PDF form with data from a CSV file in R
+Filling a (flat) PDF form with data from a CSV file in R

 Introduction
 ============

-Don't get me wrong I am a fan of [knitr](http://yihui.name/knitr/) (and former user of [Sweave](http://www.stat.uni-muenchen.de/~leisch/Sweave/)), but there are situations when they might just  not fit the purpose.
+Don't get me wrong I am a fan of [knitr](http://yihui.name/knitr/) (and a former user of [Sweave](http://www.stat.uni-muenchen.de/~leisch/Sweave/)), but there are situations when they might just  not fit the purpose.
 Indeed, as LaTeX based tools, they lie on the principle that content is more important than presentation, or better presentation technicalities.
 The latter  should not occupy  the researchers' time and be delegated to a mostly predefined model.

-Anyway, high chances there are that for some documents,   content is   very silly, while you need a very detailed control over the final printed output, that is over the position of your printed material.
+Anyway,  chances there are that for some documents, the  content is   very silly, while you need a very detailed control over the final printed output, that is over the position of your printed material.
 One such a case is filling a form: you have to print words exactly in the blank spaces designed for them.

-The simple strategy here is that you print your filling text on a PDF file, as you would for a plot, thereafter you overlay it on the PDF document to be filled.

-The PDF form to be filled here is intended as a 'flat' form, not the special  file type hosting form fields.
+One simple strategy for the you R user is printing the filling text on a PDF file, as you  would for a plot, thereafter you overlay it on the PDF document to be filled.
+Note the here by PDF form to be filled I mean a 'flat' form, not the special file type hosting form fields.

-There are many free tools for overlaying PDFs, a cross platform open source example is Apache PDFBox in Java.
+There are many free tools for overlaying PDFs: a cross platform open source example is Apache PDFBox in Java.

 In the following I will show how to read a data from a spreadsheet in CSV format and using them to fill a (many) PDF form(s).